 In the week following the film challenge, you will receive an email announcing the start of the promotional campaign.
 Check out the film challenge’s YouTube page to find your film’s link and watch other entries.
 Use the link to share your film across social media, contact local press outlets and ethically hustle to get as many views and shares as possible.

 The Easterseals Disability Film Challenge will announce award finalists following the conclusion of the marketing campaign.
-All participants are invited to an event in Los Angeles, CA to hear the announcement of the winners and celebrate.

 Check back soon for more information on this event.